 Rating the States Report

-IBHS created a first of its kind, state-by-state assessment of building code systems for the 18 states most vulnerable to catastrophic hurricanes along the Atlantic Coast and Gulf of Mexico.
-The original report was published in 2012, and a mid-term update was released in 2013.
-An update to the original report will be published in spring 2015.
+Since 2012, IBHS has published a state-by-state assessment of building code systems for the 18 states most vulnerable to catastrophic hurricanes along the Atlantic Coast and Gulf of Mexico.
+The report is intended to focus attention on the need for strong, statewide building codes and identify steps states can take to improve their building code systems.
 Visit the Rating the States page to view the reports and learn more about the findings of these studies.

 Construction standards specify the accepted design, installation and maintenance practices for the materials and systems used in construction.
 Strong construction standards support safe, economic, and quality construction and contribute to improved disaster resiliency.

 IBHS conducts scientific research to improve building material performance, systems and construction standards.
-Recent standards testing includes asphalt shingle performance research and high-wind photovoltaic array testing.
+Recent standards testing includes asphalt shingle performance research and continuous load path testing.
 Learn more about IBHS’ Research.